samuelsmb/Plot_stocks_with_YahooFinanceAPI/README.md

 If the RSI level is above the preferred value, we buy and sell as soon as the stock can be sold for profit.

-## Example plot: Historical chart of AAPL
+## Example plot: Historical chart of AAPL With Bollinger Bands (BBI)
 <img src="screenshots/AAPL_Historical_chart.png" width=100>

 ![](screenshots/AAPL_Historical_chart.png)